machaao/rasa-sample-nlu-bot/README.md

 ## Note ##
 Please not that this document isn't mean to be use as a guide for production environment setup and nor it's intended for that purpose.
+Running the RASA chat app on Heroku requires a 2X Instance.